w) Provisions and contingent liabilities

 The Company has hypothecated | mortgaged assets as collateral against a number of its sanctioned line of credit (Refer Note 17(c) for further information on assets hypothecated | mortgaged as security).
 In case of default as per borrowing arrangement, such collateral can be adjusted against the amounts due.

-a) The Company has not entered into any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.
+a) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.

 b) The Company has complied with the number of layers prescribed under clause (87) of Section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017.

-c) The Company is not declared a wilful defaulter by any bank or financial institution or other lender.
+c) The Company is not declared wilful defaulter by any bank or financial institution or other lender.

-d) The Company has not traded or invested in crypto currency or virtual currency during the financial year.
+d) The Company has not traded or invested in cryptocurrency or virtual currency during the financial year.

-Note 29.25 Rounding off
+Note 29.22 Rounding off

-Note 29.26 Authorisation for issue of the Standalone Financial Statements
+Note 29.23 Authorisation for issue of the Standalone Financial Statements

-The Standalone Financial Statements were authorised for issue by the Board of Directors on April 26, 2024.
+The Standalone Financial Statements were authorised for issue by the Board of Directors on April 24, 2026.